hnaz11/CreativeCompStudioProject/README.md

 Scenes within Unity are the primary contents within the game.
 Scenes are categorized by the overall region, map, or country.
 We also have a WelcomeScreen Scene and a HowToPlay scene.
 Each scene file encompasses images, scripts, and different unity objects.

 ## Missing Elements

+The user must unlock all 10 instruments before being able to conduct their international orchestra within the Instrument Room.

 ## Coding Resources